 With a global pandemic taking the world by storm and forcing people to work from home, webinars have seen a resurgence in popularity and usage across the globe.

-In the last decade (especially in the last few months) webinars have become a staple for educating students and potential customers, lead generation for your business and captivating a large online audience.
+In the last decade (especially in the last few months) webinars have become a staple for educating students and potential customers, lead generation for your business, and captivating large online audiences.

 If you’re new to webinars, you’re probably asking yourself…